KhronosGroup/SYCL_Reference/source/iface/platform.rst

   template <typename Param>
   typename Param::return_type get_info() const;

-Queries this SYCL platform for information requested by the template parameter ``Param``.
+Queries this ``sycl::platform`` for information requested by the template parameter ``Param``.
 The type alias ``Param::return_type`` must be defined in accordance with the info parameters in `sycl::info::platform`_ to facilitate returning the type associated with the ``Param`` parameter.